This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Target at the top of the page.

 Target Corporation is among the ten largest retailers in the U.S. by sales.
-Target generated over $70 billion in revenues in 2012 through the sale of apparel, electronics, housewares, groceries and other products.
-It had approximately 1,778 U.S. stores under operations as of January, 2013.
+Target generated over $75 billion in revenues in 2014 through sale of apparel, electronics, housewares, groceries and other products.
+It had approximately 1,790 U.S. stores under operations as of January, 2014.

 The economic downturn of 2008-2009 made it clear that the firm is highly exposed to U.S. macro-economic trends which impact retail spending.
 Although Target positioned itself as a "cheap chic" retailer, consumers still cut back on goods such as apparel and electronics, both of which play an important role in Target's total sales.
 As a result the retailer witnessed negative growth in its revenue per square foot during recession.
 However, as the economy started recovering, Target's witnessed a sales rebound which helped its comparable store sales growth.